 In November of 2018, Healthy Savannah, in partnership with the YMCA of Coastal Georgia, was awarded a five year, $3.4 million collaborative grant to undertake a REACH project from the Centers for Disease Control and Prevention.
 REACH (Racial and Ethnic Approaches to Community Health) was started by the CDC in 1999 to help reduce health disparities among racial and ethnic populations with the highest burden of chronic disease, (i.e. hypertension, heart disease, type 2 diabetes, and obesity), through culturally tailored interventions to address preventable risk behaviors, (i.e. poor nutrition and physical inactivity).

-The primary approach of the Savannah/Chatham County REACH project- H.O.P.E. –is to reduce health disparities among African American and Hispanic/Latino Americans in low-income neighborhoods in seven zip codes in Chatham County by improving access to healthy food and opportunities for physical activity, and creating more effective community linkages between people in need and the clinical service providers and community organizations that can help.
+The primary goal of Project HOPE is to reduce health disparities among African American and Hispanic/Latino Americans in low-income Chatham County neighborhoods.
+The work will improve access to healthy food, opportunities for physical activity, and create more effective community linkages between people in need and the clinical service providers and community organizations that can help.

 The YMCA and Healthy Savannah have established a strong, collaborative infrastructure and have a successful history of working together to improve public health.
 The coalition is comprised of over 28 local members who are serving the African American and Hispanic American communities in Savannah and Chatham County.

 The strategies and activities involved in the Savannah/Chatham County REACH project will center around Nutrition, Physical Activity, and Community-Clinical Linkages.
 Upon entering its third year in October of 2020, there are already many notable successes and accomplishments.